 So, what does all that extra work cost you?
 A dirty condenser coil can cause your electricity bill to jump by 20% to 30%.
 If your typical summer energy bill is around $250, you could be paying an extra $50 to $75 every month just because of dirty coils.
 Over a hot Thomasville summer, that adds up quickly.
 Keeping your coils clean isn’t just about maintaining your equipment; it’s a simple and effective way to lower your energy costs.
 Regular cleaning helps your system run at peak efficiency, saving you money and extending the life of your AC unit.

-The Real Cost of Dirty Coils for Thomasville Homeowners
+The True Cost of Dirty Coils in Thomasville

 It’s easy to forget about your outdoor AC unit until something goes wrong.
 But neglecting a simple task like cleaning your condenser coils can have a surprisingly large impact on your budget.
 Beyond just making your system less efficient, dirty coils lead to tangible costs, from higher monthly bills to expensive, unexpected repairs.
 Let’s break down what that really means for your wallet.